 The men, led by 2010 All-NESCAC selection and captain Nate Belkin ’12, were buoyed by the emergence of several young players last season.
 While the Jeffs missed qualifying for the NESCAC Championship in the fall, Nicolas Koh ’14 made a statement with his impressive performances throughout the season.
 He finished second of 118 players at Middlebury and third overall at the NESCAC Championship Qualifier to earn All-Conference First Team honors.
 Josh Moser ’15 also showed promise in the fall, earning Amherst’s MVP award for the Mountain Valley Cup Challenge.

-The team came together in the final two events of the spring, most notably earning perhaps the biggest victory in program history by defeating Williams and Wesleyan to bring the Little Three Championship back to Amherst.
-The win broke Williams’ streak of 14 consecutive Little Three titles, making it especially sweet for the Jeffs.
+The team came together in the final two events of the spring, most notably earning perhaps the biggest victory in program history by defeating Williams and Wesleyan to bring the Little III Championship back to Amherst.

-As an encore, Amherst had a successful showing at the Williams Spring Invitational to end the season, finishing third of six teams.
-Koh led the way for the Jeffs, earning third place in a field of over 40 golfers.
-Koh and Moser should continue to lead the Jeffs into this season, and the development of the current players will be supplemented by the addition of first year James Line.
+As the Jeffs’ season gears up, Koh and Moser should continue to lead the squad, and the development of the current players will be supplemented by the addition of first-year James Line.
 If Koh and company can continue to build on the spring, a strong fall season is in store for the Jeffs.

 When the spring rolled around, the Monty sisters both enjoyed excellent seasons and spurred the Jeffs to a pair of tournament victories and one third place finish.
 Liz Monty placed second at the Vassar Invitational to help Amherst best rivals Williams and Middlebury, and Laura Monty won the Jack Leaman Championship Individual Title as a part of a first place team finish.

-This year, Hickey and Liz Monty will captain a young team that features four first years, a pair of sophomores, and one junior in addition to the two senior captains.
+This year, Hickey and Liz Monty will captain a young team that features four first-years and a pair of sophomores.
 While the captains have the talent to lead the team effectively, the Jeffs will need their young players to learn the ropes of the college golf landscape quickly if the team intends to maintain its spot near the top of the NESCAC.